jeff-ws/temoa/docs/source/Documentation.rst

    ":math:`\text{T}^{res}`",":code:`tech_reserve`","string","electric generators contributing to the reserve margin requirement; (:math:`{T}^e \subset T`)"
    ":math:`\text{T}^s`",":code:`tech_storage`","string","storage technologies; (:math:`{T}^s \subset T`)"
    ":math:`\text{T}^v`",":code:`tech_variable`","string","technologies used in TechInputSplitAverage constraint; (:math:`{T}^v \subset T`)"

+Note 1:  Temoa sets Capacity for Exchange Technologies to be equal in both directions on the link automatically.
+Costs are apportioned as follows:  If both directions of the link have a cost parameter, costs are accrued to each region region directly based on flow *to* that region.
+If only 1 element of the link holds a populated cost value, then that cost divided between the 2 regions automatically based on use, where each region is "billed" according to use as a receiver.

 Temoa uses two different set notation styles, one for code representation and one that utilizes standard algebraic notation.
 For brevity, the mathematical